Contextual/Thread-local Sessions¶

 method

-expunge_all() None ¶ Remove all object instances from this
+sqlalchemy.orm.scoped_session.expunge_all() None¶ Remove all object instances from this

-.Proxied for the
+Session.Proxied for the

-class.This is equivalent to calling
+Sessionclass on behalf of thescoped_sessionclass.This is equivalent to calling

-on all objects in thisSession
+expunge(obj)on all objects in thisSession.

 -